arcee-ai/mergekit/README.md

 ### [Model Breadcrumbs](https://arxiv.org/abs/2312.06795)

-An extension of task arithmetic that discards both small and and extremely large differences from the base model.
+An extension of task arithmetic that discards both small and extremely large differences from the base model.
 As with DARE, the Model Breadcrumbs algorithm can be used with (`breadcrumbs_ties`) or without (`breadcrumbs`) the sign consensus algorithm of TIES.

 Parameters: same as [Linear](#linear), plus: